 Simultaneously, it is to be recognized that humans have a divine part.
 In one myth, humans are sprung out of the ashes of Dionysos and the evil Titans who consume Him.
 To reclaim and recognize that divine part is to, indeed, know oneself, and the theurgist must always guard against hubris.

 Ontop of knowing your place as a divinity below the Gods and never above them, one should be aware that they have no special relationship to the Gods.
 To claim that you have a personal relationship with a God is itself wrong, as the Gods are beyond us and not subject to human etiquette.
 We have personal relations, not relationships; there’s a difference.

 Furthermore, a reduction of the Gods as mere tools is itself hubris.
 An example is seen in much of witchcraft, which defines a lot of spiritual practice generally as magic, as well as defining magic’s main purpose as to change things with your will.
 This reduces the Gods to mere tools or pools of energy that can be merely manipulated towards magical ends.
 This, ontop of the material nature of magic, is why witchcraft and forms of magical practice are seen as forms of hubris.

 Nothing in Excess

 When we have excess, we feel secure, and we forget our place in the cosmos, and thus we forget our nature.
 We can even look to our contemporary time for this: the super wealthy, who by forgetting their nature thanks to their massive wealth, produce a false sense of permanence.
-We must show aidos (humility) and self-moderation (the virtue of temperance), so we may find our proper place within the cosmos, and not mistake our passions for the Good.
+We must show Humility (Greek: Aidos, Latin: Pudicitia) and self-moderation (the virtue of temperance), so we may find our proper place within the cosmos, and not mistake our passions for the Good.